emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 # User Experiences Examples To Demo

-- [x] Video Player Full Screen (based on current orientation)
+- [x] VideoPlayer Full Screen (based on current orientation)
-- [x] Video Player Full screen force landscape
+- [x] VideoPlayer Full screen force landscape
+- [x] Vertical / Portrait VideoPlayer
+    - [x] Tried https://stackoverflow.com/questions/73992868/swiftui-how-to-resize-a-video-to-fill-all-vertical-iphone-while-maintaining-a but need to try generalise - do you need to know the video aspect ratio?
+Can you get it from asset?
+        This is super gross - can't see full AVPlayer controls.
+See VideoPlayerPortraitView.swift
 - [x] Video Player Embedded
     - [ ] Is it possible to add a observer/listener to update the native controls as well as additional controls>
 - [x] AVPlayer Player Full Screen (based on current orientation)
 - [x] AVPlayer Full screen force landscape
 - [ ] AVPlayer Embedded to Fullscreen
     https://github.com/adamzarn/AZVideoPlayer
-- [x] Vertical / Portrait Video (has to be AVPlayer)
+- [x] Vertical / Portrait Video AVPlayer
-    - [ ] Try https://stackoverflow.com/questions/73992868/swiftui-how-to-resize-a-video-to-fill-all-vertical-iphone-while-maintaining-a but need to try generalise - do you need to know the video aspect ratio?
+    - [x] Try https://stackoverflow.com/questions/73992868/swiftui-how-to-resize-a-video-to-fill-all-vertical-iphone-while-maintaining-a but need to try generalise - do you need to know the video aspect ratio?
 Can you get it from asset?
         Where is
 - [ ] In line / mini player (embedded inline)
      https://developer.apple.com/documentation/avkit/playing_video_content_in_a_standard_user_interface
      https://developer.apple.com/videos/play/wwdc2019/503/
 - [ ] Swipe to floating mini player
-- [x] PiP (has to be AVPlayer)
+- [x] PiP (has to be AVPlayerVC)
     - [ ] Changing the PiP controlls
 - [x] Airplay ("free" with standard player?)
 - [ ] HDMI/ Bluetooth/ Peripherals